tmcelrath/UIUC-Vouchering-Workshop-2023/README.md

 # Who
 Taxonomists, undergraduate & graduate students, ecologists, curators, collection managers, entomologists, biodiversity information scientists, research assistants, and more.
 If you want to think about long term care of specimens, this workshop is for you.

+# How
+Before the event steps:
+1. Register (see link above) which gives us your email address and secures your spot.
+2. [Post ideas, requests, questions]([https://github.com/SpeciesFileGroup/taxonworks_together_2021/issues](https://github.com/tmcelrath/UIUC-Vouchering-Workshop-Spring-2023/issues) to be tackled during the week.
+3. [Collaborative Notes doc](https://docs.google.com/document/d/14XPuhZf7YSSDkFs2rPnyfmSGGbDPe6ZSQ7391hias4Q/edit) (accessible on the day of the workshop) for the Vouchering Workshop

+_Scheduled events are subject to minor changes_.
+All events will have question / answer / discussion time.